emandilara/walking-peasant/README.md

 ## Description

 The project contains a Unity scene of a countryside landscape.
-The user has an avatar body of a peasant that is able to walk with voice commands from the user.
+The user has an avatar body of a peasant that is able to walk with voice commands.

-## How to run
+## How to play

-After cloning the repository, the Unity scene file to be viewed is the "MainScene" in the Assets/Scenes folder.
+After cloning the repository, the Unity scene to be viewed is the "MainScene" in the Assets/Scenes folder.

 ## Requirements